 The election has definitely taken a toll.

-Whether you feel devastated or delivered; hopeful or horrified; exasperated or excited; isolated or inspired — there is one thing every American has in common: We live in the same GREAT republic and we ALL have the same President.
+Whether you feel devastated or delivered; hopeful or horrified; exasperated or excited; isolated or inspired — or somewhere in the middle — there is one thing every American has in common: We all live in the same country and we ALL have the same President.

-If we can’t come together around anything else, let’s agree on one thing — our nation and President, need our prayers.
+Regardless of how we feel about the man, despite our personal politics and partisan positions, let’s agree on one thing — our nation and President, need our prayers.
+Badly!
 This is the beautiful prayer Solomon prayed when he became king:

 “I am only a little child and do not know how to carry out my duties.
 8 Your servant is here among the people you have chosen, a great people, too numerous to count or number.
 9 So give your servant a discerning heart to govern your people and to distinguish between right and wrong.
 For who is able to govern this great people of yours?”
 1Kings 3:7-9